 The New Leaf project aims to engage with Gloucestershire’s hardest-to-reach, most vulnerable unemployed and financially-excluded adults and young people, who face multiple barriers to employment or training.

-We deliver training and provide work experience placements in traditional woodland management and conservation skills in areas of woodland allocated by the Forestry Commission in the Forest of Dean.
+We deliver training and provide work experience placements in traditional woodland management and conservation skills in areas of woodland allocated by the Forestry England in the Forest of Dean.
 Our model of delivery for the New Leaf programme, is designed to utilise the therapeutic impact of working in the green environment to revive traditional craft skills and form a learning community network.

 We will also be introducing specific interventions designed to promote the development of inter-personal and work-place problem-solving, as well as team-building activities, providing a framework for stability and rehabilitation for participants with complex needs, underpinning our pre-employment objectives and preparing participants for referral to our Voluntary Community Work Placements (VCWP).